davemn686/davemn686/README.md

 ![download](https://github.com/user-attachments/assets/9739ad48-f966-42ac-8400-5d758e03c52b)

 Welcome to my GitHub profile!
 I'm a **Computer Science student** passionate about leveraging technology to solve real-world problems.
-My journey has led me to explore a variety of fields within computer science, with a strong focus on **Artificial Intelligence** and **Optical Character Recognition (OCR)**.
+My journey has led me to explore a variety of fields within computer science, with a strong focus on **Backend Development** and **Database Management**.

 ---